-Before that I spent many years at the Stanley Center for Peace and Security bringing together top experts and officials to develop constructive proposals on subjects ranging from the evolution of the G20, to climate change and refugee protection.
-Along the way I forged partnerships with many of the world's leading think tanks.
+Before that I spent more than a decade at the Stanley Center for Peace and Security bringing together top experts and officials to develop constructive proposals on subjects ranging from the evolution of the G20, to climate change and refugee protection.
+Along the way I forged partnerships with some of the world's leading think tanks.
 Previously I worked for a series of organizations in the policy community including Human Rights First, Refugees International, Search for Common Ground, British American Security Information Council (BASIC), Arms Control Association, Physicians for Social Responsibility, and NYPIRG.

 My book on the Republican Party's veer away from workable policy approaches—titled I Call Bullshit: Four Fallacies That Keep Our Politics From Being Reality-Based—was published in August 2016.
 Two earlier books were co-edited volumes.
 I collaborated with Michael Schiffer on Powers and Principles: International Leadership in a Shrinking World (Lexington Books), in which analysts outlined ways pivotal powers could bolster the rules-based international order.
 Bridging the Foreign Policy Divide (Routledge) is a collection of bipartisan essays co-edited with Derek Chollet and Tod Lindberg.